||GIRL with CAT (Blue) by Sam Hawksmoor

 Q&A with Sam Hawksmoor

-- Here we are on the publication of your eighth Sam Hawksmoor novel and some claim its your most ambitious yet.
+- This is your eighth Sam Hawksmoor novel and some claim it's your most ambitious yet.
 Where did Girl with Cat (Blue) come from?

 Only when Jules and Kye disappear into a solid brick wall in Holland Park does he finally accept it could be real.
 But then what on earth can he do about it?